security-assignments/security-assignments.github.io/_projects/risk-assessment-mitigation-report.md

 without technical experience.
 If you use technical or unfamiliar terms, include a glossary of the terms used.

-The suggested length requirement for the report is 10 pages, but your report must not exceed 15 pages (not including appendices).
+The suggested length requirement for the report is 4–5 pages (not including appendices).

-In writing your report, organize for impact.
-This means you should discuss the most serious vulnerabilities first.

 ## Report Sections

 1. Executive summary (1 page).
 In this section, state that the report:
-    * Is an assessment of risk to information stored on financial management systems, part of which is the server examined in your penetration test report.
+    * Is an assessment of risk to information stored on financial management systems.
-    * Discusses the likelihood that this information will be compromised, given the results of your penetration test report.
     * Classifies impacts to different information types, in terms of confidentiality, integrity, and availability, following [NIST Special Publication 800-60 Volume II](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf).
     * Classifies these potential impacts as "low," "moderate," and "high," which correspond to "limited," "serious," "severe" or "catastrophic" adverse effects, per [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
-    *  Proposes controls to mitigate the vulnerabilities identified in your penetration report, in accordance with the Security Control Baselines from [NIST Special Publication 800-53: "Security and Privacy Controls for Federal Information Systems and Organizations"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf).

-2. In Section 1, briefly summarize the vulnerabilities reported in Section 3 of your penetration test report. *Discuss why the likelihood is high that these vulnerabilities could be exploited in the future.*
-3. In Section 2,
+2. Main body:
-    * Present and describe the impact rating table you created in Step 1 above and discuss the impact for each information type.
+    * Present and describe the impact rating table you created in Step 1 of the instructions above and discuss the impact for each information type.
     * Bold the items in the right-most column.
     * State that these impact ratings come from [NIST Special Publication 800-60 Volume II](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf).
-    * In section 2.1, briefly define integrity, confidentiality, and availability, per FIPS 199.
+    * In section 1, briefly define integrity, confidentiality, and availability, per FIPS 199.
 You're welcome to quote from [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
-    * In section 2.2, briefly define each impact category: "low," "moderate," and "high," which correspond to "limited," "serious," "severe" or "catastrophic" adverse effects, per [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
+    * In section 2, briefly define each impact category: "low," "moderate," and "high," which correspond to "limited," "serious," "severe" or "catastrophic" adverse effects, per [FIPS-199: "Standards for Security Categorization of Federal Information and Information Systems"](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf).
-    * In section 2.3, create a subsection for each information type (e.g., Asset and Liability Management, C.3.2.1).
+    * In section 3, create a subsection for each information type (e.g., Asset and Liability Management, C.3.2.1).
         * For each subsection, explain why it has the impact rating that it does for confidentiality, integrity, and availability.
 You're welcome to quote from [NIST Special Publication 800-60 Volume II](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-60v2r1.pdf) with attribution.
         * Give emphasis to the most serious impacts.

-4. In section 3, describe mitigating controls you identified in Step 3 above for the vulnerabilities you reported in Section 3 of your penetration test report.
-    * List the specific controls from [NIST Special Publication 800-53: "Security and Privacy Controls for Federal Information Systems and Organizations"](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf) (e.g., "IA-1: Identification and Authentication Policy and Procedures").
-    * Explain each control.
-You're welcome to quote from NIST 800-53, with attribution.
-    * Group your controls by control family (e.g., group all "IA" controls together).
-    * *Be explicit how each control would mitigate the vulnerabilities you found*.
+3. Optionally, add a glossary section that defines the technology terms you use for a managerial audience.

-5. Add a reference section where you can list the title, author or agency name (e.g., NIST), URL, and access date for the works you cite.
+4. Add a reference section where you can list the title, author or agency name (e.g., NIST), URL, and access date for the works you cite.